Giveth/giveth-wiki/wiki/documentation/mvp.md

 The system consists of:
 - **DACs** short for Decentralised Altruistic Communities.
 Every DAC is community around cause to which users can donate money.
 DAC is owned by a Delegate who can delegate the donations to Campaigns linked to the DAC.
-- **Campaigns** are individual projects with owned by a Fundraiser.
-These projects have milestones through which the people behind the Campaign can get funding.
+- **Campaigns** are individual projects with owned by a Campaign Manager.
+These projects have Milestones through which the people behind the Campaign can get funding.
 - **Milestones** can be created within a Campaign and are the only way how to get money out of the Giveth system.
-The milestones can be proposed by the Fundraiser and follow a workflow where multiple people can interact with it to ensure the milestone has been accomplished.
+The Milestones can be proposed by the Campaign Manager and follow a workflow where multiple people can interact with it to ensure the milestone has been accomplished.

 There are also 7 roles:
 - **Campaign Reviewer** who can cancel Campaign and who can review completion of any Milestone within the Campaign.
+- **Campaign Manager** who is a sole owner of a Campaign and can fund a Milestone with campaign money.
 - **Delegate** who is a sole owner of a DAC and can delegate money from the DAC to a Campaign or a Milestone within the Campaign.
-- **Fundraiser** who is a sole owner of a Campaign and can fund a Milestone with campaign money.
 - **Giver** who can give (donate) money to a DAC, Campaign or a Milestone.
-- **Maker** who is responsible for making sure that a Milestone is accomplished.
+- **Milestone Manager** who is responsible for making sure that a Milestone is accomplished.
 - **Milestone Reviewer** who reviews the completion of a Milestone.
-- **Spender** who receives the money from a completed Milestone.
+- **Recipient** who receives the money from a completed Milestone.

 ## TO BE NAMED PROPERLY